What is telecommuting?

-When an employee telecommutes to work more often than they physically visit the office, they may also be referred to as a remote worker.
-This distinction can be important in some countries because the word “remote” implies that the employee lives outside a reasonable commuting distance from their employer and may therefore be subject to different tax and legal requirements.
+When employees telecommute to work more often than they physically visit the office, they're referred to as remote workers.
+This distinction can be important in some countries because the word remote implies that the employee lives outside a reasonable commuting distance from their employer and could be subject to different tax and legal requirements.

 This article is part of

-Should a disaster occur -- such as flooding or earthquake -- an organization with an established telecommuting framework can potentially gain a competitive advantage by being able to continue operations during the crisis.
+- Business continuity.
+Should a natural disaster occur, an organization with an established telecommuting framework can potentially gain a competitive advantage by being able to continue operations during the crisis.

 Team management best practices

 - Manage by outcome.
-The thought of an employee telecommuting can be concerning because of productivity; however, managers should only be concerned about productivity if an employee gets is not fulling the same roles as they would while in the office.
+Productivity can be a concern when an employee is telecommuting; however, managers should only be concerned about productivity if an employee isn't fulfilling the same role as they would while in the office.

-- Teamwork is still important.
+- Encourage teamwork.
+Teamwork is just as important for telecommuters as it is for on-site workers.
 Managers should treat teamwork as a group activity.

-- Make time to meet in person as a team to continue a strong sense of community.
+- Meet in person.
+If possible, management should make time to meet with remote employees in person as a team to continue fostering a strong sense of community.

 - Be clear and concise about expectations.
 Ensuring every worker knows what is expected of them when telecommuting is important.
-Knowing what meetings they need to attend, what work needs to be completed when and other important tasks that need to be punctual are important in ensuring employees stay on task.
+Employees need to be aware of the meetings they need to attend, the tasks they need to accomplish, their deadlines and other critical tasks that must be completed promptly to stay on target.

 - Have the right technology to support telecommuting.
-Ensuring that technology and software are accessible and easy to use will promote more communication between team members -- whether that technology is email, screen sharing software, conference lines, document sharing software or other services.
+Ensuring that technology and software are accessible and easy to use for telecommuters promotes more communication between team members -- whether that technology is email, screen sharing software, conference lines, document sharing software or other services.

-- Ensure communication is simple.
-Managers should support using accessible communication technology for all team members.
-Employees should be able to have a quick line of connections to ask any questions or communicate with other team members if needed.
+- Keep communication simple.
+Managers should support the use of accessible communication technology for all team members.
+Remote employees should have a quick line of connections to ask any questions or communicate with other team members if needed.

-- IT support.
-Managers should also ensure that telecommuters have access to the organization's IT team for any device or software failures.
-Telecommuters are dependent on the proper functioning of their technology to communicate, get work done and to complete most other tasks.
+- Provide IT support.
+Managers should ensure that telecommuters have access to the organization's IT team for any device or software failures.
+Telecommuters depend on the proper functioning of their technology to communicate and get work done.

 Working remotely vs. telecommuting